Baltistan: Polo

 Polo is popular in Baltistan, and indigenous to the Karakoram region, having been played there since at least the 15th–16th century.
 The Maqpon ruler Ali Sher Khan Anchan introduced the game to other valleys during his conquests beyond Gilgit and Chitral.
 The English word polo derives from the Balti word polo, meaning "the ball used in the game of polo".
 The game of polo itself is called Hrthapolo means horse riding game in Balti.

 Media

 The Pakistan Broadcasting Corporation has radio and television stations in Khaplu that broadcast local programs, and there are a handful of private news outlets.
-The Daily K2 is an Urdu newspaper published in Skardu serving Gilgit-Baltistan for long time, and it is the pioneer of print media in Gilgit Baltisatn.
+The Daily K2 is an Urdu newspaper published in Skardu serving Gilgit-Baltistan for long time, and it is the pioneer of print media in Gilgit-Baltistan.
 Bad-e-Shimal claims the largest daily circulation in Gilgit and Baltistan.
-Nawa-e-Sufia is a monthly magazine covering Baltistan's Nurbakshi sect.

-5cntv urdu news web magazine covering Baltistan's.